The Women's Amateur Championship: Format

 The championship is contested in two phases.
 It begins with a 36-hole stroke play competition, played over two days.
 The leading 64 competitors progress to the knock-out match play competition, ties for 64th place being decided by countback.
 From 1966 up to 2020, all matches in the knock-out phase were played over 18 holes, but from 2021 the final has been played over 36 holes.

 Prizes

 The "Pam Barton Memorial Salver" is awarded to the winner to be held for one year, as the actual Championship Cup is held by the Ladies' Golf Union.
 The runner-up receives The Diana Fishwick Cup.
 The leading qualifier receives the Doris Chambers Trophy.
 If two or more players are tied, the result is decided on countback, the player with the lowest second round score being the winner.

 History

+Pre-World War I

 In late 1892 several members of Wimbledon Ladies Golf Club contacted other ladies' clubs, in hopes of forming a ladies' golf union and holding a ladies' championship.
 The men's Amateur Championship had been held since 1885.
 Independently the Lytham & St Annes Golf Club, who had not been sent the circular, also decided to organise a ladies' championship.